- 1. How To Remove A Stripped Allen Screw Set & Allen Head Bolt

 If the bigger screwdriver fails, switch to a flathead.
 Changing to a simple screwdriver might assist obtain a hold on the head when a screw peels.
 Change the screwdriver size until it grips and rotates the head.

 If this doesn’t work, the screw is probably stripped, and a screwdriver won’t work.
-Extra grip is needed to spin the screw.
+An extra grip is needed to spin the screw.
 A few rotations often expose sufficient of the head to grasp and remove with pliers.

 In most laptops, screws are deep and challenging to hold.
 Precise needle-nose pliers must grasp the screw.
 To spin the screw to the left, a tiny part of the head should be exposed.
 Putting one nostril in the slot where the screwdriver typically goes and the other along the edge of the head can work.